| Peristeri

 get there by car, exit the city centre via Athinon Avenue.

-into Thivon.
-Go on for another 400m and you will get to another set
+Thivon.
+Go on for another 400m and at the traffic lights turn right

-Peristeri Arena on your left after 100m.
+again into Kennedy Street.
+You will see Peristeri Arena on your left

-|
+after 100m. |

-|
+| You

-|
+Arena. |

 | Built in: 1989 |

 | Home of: Peristeri B.C.
-(A1 Division) |
+(B Division) |

-|
+| More

 data: The arena is named after Andreas Papandreou, the old Prime